Unemployment Insurance Definitions

 Union work registration

-All workers normally dispatched for work by a labor union must be in good standing with their union and on the out of work list to receive a union work registration.
+All workers normally dispatched for work by a labor union must be in good standing with their union and eligible for dispatch to receive a union work registration.

 For work to be determined unsuitable, it must meet these provisions: the open job cannot be available because of a labor dispute, the wages and/or hours of the job cannot be substantially less favorable than those prevailing for similar work in the locality and the conditions of employment cannot require that the worker join a company union or resign from or refrain from joining a bona fide labor organization.

 Courses that include remedial, basic skills or literacy training; which are considered prerequisites to occupational-specific training, or necessary for success in searching for work or to increase general work performance and employability.